joseconti/woo-redsys-gateway-light/readme.txt

 * Virtually Unlimited Terminals, FUC's, etc. Special developed Filter for it.
 * emails to admin and customers when there is an error paying at Redsys.
 * Compatible with WooCommerce Subscriptions
+* Check at Thank you page.
+If a customer arrive to Thank you page, and the order has not been market as paid, and email is send to administrator.
 * And more to come.

 == Installation ==